RECORD CHANGER SIZE SENSING

 Record Sensor

-Aga, Dual, Garrard, Philips, Thorens, Webster
+Aga, B&O, Dual, Garrard, Philips, Thorens, Webster

 METHOD COMPANIES